jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/observes/etls/arm-etl.md

 ETL jobs are unstable because of redshift or aws unhandled errors.
 This are the most common issues:

-### Host terminated
+### CannotInspectContainerError

-- Reason: due to the spot nature of the instances used at aws batch
+- Reason: the job finish in an unknown state from aws batch perspective

-- Resolution: re-execution
+- Resolution: verify job log (possible false negative)

 ### InternalError: Out of Memory